 9. When all else fails, use memory tricks.

-The most effective means of enhancing your memory and treating memory loss typically involve behaviors, exercises, and habits that will help you flex your skills over time.
+The most effective means of enhancing your memory and treating memory loss typically involves behaviors, exercises, and habits that will help you flex your skills over time.
 But if you’re not there yet, or you need a quick solution to remember something important, you can lean on memory tricks.

 “Although strong memory needs to be trained, memory strategies can be helpful for people that don’t have the time to get a mental sweat a few times per week,” Mitchell says.